Ponce, Puerto Rico's fourth-largest city, is the birthplace of a long roster of Puerto Rican writers, statesmen, singers and poets.

 In addition to its architecture, Ponce also offers visitors a standout art museum and a picturesque boardwalk.

 Ponce has made great strides in its recovery from Hurricane Maria in September 2017, especially in tourist areas.
 Central Ponce around Plaza Las Delicias appears fully restored, although some individual museums may still be undergoing renovations.
 Further from city center, expect to see rougher roads, downed utility lines and ongoing repairs.
-The west end of the boardwalk at La Guancha was severely damaged, but businesses and restaurants are open.

 The southern city of Ponce is at the foothills of the Cordillera Central mountain range.
 You will definitely know when you're entering the city because five monumental letters spell out "Ponce" in alternating black and red colors, positioned at the highway entrance to the city.